samfitgen/trgen/docs/Olympic_Triathlon_Build-Mid_Volume.md

 **Description**:

 > 35min Easy-Moderate (RPE6) randomly insert 8x30s bursts of high speed, (RPE9)
-> over the course of your run with a minute's recovery between each fluid, high-
+> over the course of your run with a minute of recovery between each fluid,
-> speed effort
+> high-speed effort

 ### Saturday